SuyashPatil-29/Spense-Ecommerce/README.md

 This is a [Next.js](https://nextjs.org/) project that uses [Tailwind Css](https://tailwindcss.com/)

 ## Getting Started
-The project is hosted on [spenseshop.vercel.app](https://spenseshop.vercel.app/) You can watch the [video demo](https://www.youtube.com/watch?v=RLlpzTLQjUE)
+The project is hosted on [spenseshop.vercel.app](https://spenseshop.vercel.app/) .
+You can watch the [video demo](https://www.youtube.com/watch?v=RLlpzTLQjUE) here.

-Admin acccess is given to spensetechchallenge@spense.money.
+Admin acccess is given to spensetechchallenge@spense.money and jha.varun6@gmail.com.
 Admin panel can be accessed from [https://spenseshop.vercel.app/admin](https://spenseshop.vercel.app/admin)

 ## Aboute SpenseStore